egarrisxn/asynthviz/README.md

 ## **Overview**

-asynthviz is a fun little [Next.js](https://nextjs.org) web based synth.
+asynthviz is a fun little [Next.js](https://nextjs.org) web based synthesizer & inspired by work from the v0 community.

 ## **Technologies**